-Like the LG LWxx16ER, the Frigidaire FFRExx33S1 is available in many different Btu ratings, from 5,000 to 22,000 Btu.
+Like the LG LWxx16ER, the Frigidaire FFRExx33S1 is available in many different Btu ratings, from 5,000 to 22,000.
 It may also be available in “store exclusive” packages, with a slightly different SKU (it will have a “B” for the Best Buy version and an “L” for the Lowe’s version).
 Generally, the remote control is the only difference.

 Sears sells some Kenmore-branded air conditioners.
 They’re just rebadged versions of Frigidaire ACs, so the same conclusions apply.

 We also found about a dozen air conditioners that are carbon copies of each other—all identical machines manufactured by Midea and sold under brands like Danby, Arctic King, Kool King, Comfort Aire, and others you’ve probably never heard of.
-We considered testing one, but we know that older versions of this AC tended to be loud, and this year’s tighter efficiency standards probably mean that the new models are even louder.
+We considered testing one, but we know that older versions of this AC tended to be loud, and the current efficiency standards probably mean that the new models are even louder.
 Plus, they’re not available through most of the major big-box stores and Internet retailers.

 Portable air conditioners are so popular now that we gave them their own guide.
 Just so you know, a portable AC never cools a room as efficiently or effectively as a window or wall AC.
 Portables are also big, ugly, and expensive.
-But if you want something for spot cooling that you can wheel from room to room, or if your windows don’t support any other option, we have some recommendations.
+But if you want something that you can wheel from room to room, or if your windows don’t support any other option, we have some recommendations.